A Survey of Stance Detection on Social Media: New Directions and Perspectives: Introduction

 \begin{itemize} \item In recent years, stance detection techniques have advanced considerably.
-However, current survey papers generally focus on traditional methods (such as feature-based machine learning approaches, traditional deep neural networks, and fine (prompt)-tuning methods) and do not fully examine the capabilities of new LLMs, like GPT-Series, for this task.
+However, current survey papers generally focus on older methods (till pre-trained models) and do not fully examine the capabilities of new large models, like GPT-Series, for this task.
 Therefore, to comprehensively survey and synthesize the state-of-the-art, it is imperative to consolidate and distill these recent works.

-\item The rapid evolution of social media has led to an increasing presence of multi-modal information and interactive patterns, rendering traditional text-based stance detection methods inadequate for these emerging contexts.
-In response, recent years have witnessed a proliferation of novel tasks specifically designed for social media, underscoring the need for a comprehensive review and synthesis of these advances.
+\item As social media evolves to feature more multimodal information and interactive patterns, traditional text-based stance detection methods encounter significant gaps when applied to these new contexts.
+Recent years have seen a surge of new tasks tailored for social media, which necessitates an organized review and summary of these developments.

 \item Despite the promising potential of large-scale models for stance detection, their application is still in an initial exploratory phase.
 Effective techniques to adapt and utilize these models for specific stance detection tasks remain an open research challenge.
-Moreover, the roles, background knowledge understanding, and biases of LLMs in stance detection contexts need to be further examined.
+Moreover, the roles, background knowledge understanding, and biases of large models in stance detection contexts need to be further examined.
 Consequently, consolidating findings on these outstanding issues will provide significant motivation for authoring a new survey paper.

-\item As LLM continue to advance, stance detection applications are expanding.
+\item As large models continue to advance, stance detection applications are expanding.
 While traditionally focused on sentence-level textual analysis, stance detection now shows potential for richer data types and settings.
 Moreover, new domains beyond text could benefit from stance detection.
 Looking ahead, it is necessary to discuss potential research directions that can improve stance detection and mitigation capabilities. \end{itemize}